-- Research has shown that many folks brush their teeth too hard and ultimately damage their enamel.
+- Research has shown that many folks brush their teeth too hard and damage their enamel over time.

-- A primary cause of receding gums is brushing the sensitive gum tissue too hard, with a toothbrush with rough cut bristles!
+- A contributing cause of receding gums is brushing the sensitive gum tissue too hard, especially with a toothbrush that has rough-cut bristles!

 Now you know how to brush your teeth to reduce gum disease!

 If you’d like to also learn how to support your teeth, stop tooth decay, and reverse cavities, feel free to download our FREE eBook, “How to Remineralize Your Teeth”.

 And, if you have active periodontal disease and you’d like to learn about a kit that can help you address periodontal-disease-causing microbes from the comfort of your own home, you can read about our HealThy Mouth System here.

 What about you?
 Have you tried the Bass Brushing Technique?
 If so, have you noticed a difference in your oral health over time?